JuliaLang/www.julialang.org/blog/_posts/2018-08-08-one-point-zero.md

   the exact state of a working application to share with others—and with your future self.
   Finally, the redesign also introduces seamless support for private packages and package repositories.
 You can install and manage private packages with the same tools as you’re used to for the open source package ecosystem.
+The [presentation at JuliaCon](https://www.youtube.com/watch?v=GBi__3nF-rM) provides a good overview of the new design and behavior.

 * Julia has a new [canonical representation for missing values](https://julialang.org/blog/2018/06/missing).
 Being able to represent and work with